Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Performance metrics

-The NRMSE has a subtle behavior that may mislead the interpretation of the results if used alone: with standardized data, a prediction that immediately goes to zero will produce an NRMSE close to the standard deviation of the observed signal (\textit{i.e.}, around 1).
-This may be lower, for example, than the error obtained with a prediction well capturing the trend of the observed time history but with a small phase shift, and be misleading on the real forecasting capability of the algorithm at hand.
-The introduction of NAMMAE and JSD helps to discriminate the mentioned situation since their values would be higher for the null prediction instead.
+An example of synergic use of the three is given for the case of a prediction that rapidly goes to zero and evolves with an overly small amplitude.
+In this case, the NRMSE has a subtle behavior that may mislead the interpretation of the results if used alone: using the definition in \cref{eq:nrmse} the NRMSE would be close to an eighth of the standard deviation of the observed signal.
+This may be lower than, or comparable to, the error obtained with a prediction well capturing the trend of the observed time history but with a small phase shift, and may be misleading on the real capability of the algorithm at hand.
+The assessment of NAMMAE and JSD would help to discriminate the mentioned situation, as those metrics tackle different aspects of the prediction.

+An additional time-resolved error index is considered, evaluating the time evolution of the squared root difference between the reference and predicted signal averaged among the variables and normalized by $k$ times the standard deviation of the measured values:

+The index $\varepsilon(t)$ is used to investigate the progression of the prediction error in the test time frame and identify possible trends.

+The value of $k$ in \cref{eq:nrmse,eq:nammae,eq:varepsilon} is set to 10, indicating a normalizing interval of $\pm 5 \sigma$ that corresponds to a coverage percentage equal to 96\% using Chebishev's inequality.